 What’s in the box?

-Included with your purchase of the Bose Solo 5 Soundbar, there are some pretty useful additions.
+Some useful additions are included with your purchase of the Bose Solo 5 Soundbar.
 Inside the box, you will find:

 - Bose Solo 5 Soundbar